Great Personal Development Goals To Set For Yourself – And How To Achieve Them

 “Zest doesn’t change the recipe, it just makes it better.
 That’s the goal of personal development.
 You don’t need to become a different person; it’s just more fun if you’re the best version of yourself,” according to Soulsby.
 “Regardless of occupation, experience, seniority, or talent, becoming a better you is always a good idea.
 It can help you reach your professional goals, make the work you’re already doing more impactful, and elevate your personal brand.”

-As a leader, developing yourself on a personal level will help you perform at a higher level, too.
+As a leader, developing yourself and on a personal level will help you perform at a higher level, too.
 “A business won’t grow and develop unless the leaders within are willing to do the same,” adds Liza Provenzano, HR expert and founder of leadership development and coaching practice SparkWorks.
 As she puts it, effective self-leadership is also necessary to effectively lead others.

 1. Read something every day